 Courses are carefully integrated and complement each other.
-Students who have extensive background in a particular discipline and receive an exemption from one of the core courses take an elective course in its place.
+In some cases, students with an extensive background in a particular discipline may receive an exemption from one of the core courses and take an elective course in its place.

 This course discusses basic principles of corporate finance and provides practical tools for financial decisions and valuation.
 The course consists of five sections.
 The first, Capital Budgeting Decisions, shows optimal project acceptance criteria consistent with the objective of maximizing the market value of the firm.
 The second section, Estimating the Cost of Capital, extends the analysis from the Capital Markets course to the practice of estimating a project’s expected return, using factor models.
 The third part of the course, Valuation Techniques, develops several valuation methods used in practice, including WACC, APV, multiples, and real options.
 Part four, Capital Structure and Dividend Policies, involves a discussion of how capital structure and dividend decisions affect firm value and survey industry practice.
 Finally, part five of the course, Investment Banking, develops key principles and practices for raising capital, mergers and acquisitions, and modern restructuring techniques.